 with the latest firings by London ceramicist, David Gee.

 Tracey Shayer is a self-taught artist who took up painting in 2014.
-She is exhibiting works in ink, oil and acrylic, demonstrating her love of colour, texture and layering - themes which are also integral to David Gee's meticulously-crafted pots and plates which act as a 'canvas' for his innovative textures and glazes.
+She is exhibiting works in ink, oil and acrylic, demonstrating her love of colour, texture and layering - themes which are also integral to David Gee's meticulously-crafted ceramics, which act as a 'canvas' for his innovative textures and glazes.

 David has produced some exciting new shapes and surface treatments for this exhibition.
 Being exhibited for the first time are a selection of square plates, completed in February 2017, alongside his latest lidded boxes and cannisters which he began to develop at the end of 2016.
 Also being exhibited are a variety of circular plates and shallow bowls dating from his recent back-catalogue to new firings.